Mary Cozens-Walker

 Mary Cozens-Walker (married name Mary Green, 11 August 1938 – 4 July 2020) was an English textile artist and painter best known for her three-dimensional works pertaining to her own domestic life.
 She exhibited in the United Kingdom, Japan, and the United States.
 She has appeared as a model in about 600 paintings.
-Her own work is in national collections and paintings of her are also in national collections.
+Her own work is in national collections, and there are also paintings of her in national collections.

 Personal life

 Mary Cozens-Walker was born on 11 August 1938 in Harrow, Middlesex.
 She was educated at North London Collegiate School, London (where she was taught by Peggy Angus) and the Slade School of Art (where her contemporaries included Mario Dubsky, Dorothy Mead and Dennis Creffield and future RAs Ben Levene, Patrick Procktor and Anthony Green).
 Her tutors at the Slade included William Coldstream, Cecil Beaton, Lucian Freud, L.S.
 Lowry and David Bomberg.

 In 1961 she married Anthony Green, and they had two daughters, Kate and Lucy.
 In 1967 she traveled to America when Green received a Harkness Fellowship and spent two years living in Leonia, New Jersey and Altadena, California.